Community Engagement Guidelines for Mining and Mineral Exploration

 In order to assist in developing your community engagement plan, this information along with personal contact information can be inserted directly into the template titled Identified community and impact assessment form, which is available in Appendix 3.
 Details about how to complete this template are available in Steps 1-3 How to develop a community engagement plan.

 The department does not require contact details of community members in the copy of the work plan submitted to the department.
 This information should be retained by the licensee.

-How to develop a CE Plan
+How to develop a community engagement plan

 Community engagement should be considered as an integral component of a licensee's management.
 Depending on the nature and scale of the project, community engagement may be relevant to a number of functions within the project and should be integrated into existing systems.